 Emily Holland is a lesbian poet pursuing her MFA at American University.
 Her poems have been nominated for Best of the Net and two Pushcart Prizes.
-She has poems appearing or forthcoming in publications including Impossible Archetype, Screen Door Review, FOLIO, bedfellows, Wussy, and Argot.
+She has poems appearing or forthcoming in publications including Impossible Archetype, Screen Door Review, FOLIO, bedfellows, Wussy, and Nat.
+Brut.

-Her debut chapbook of poems, Lineage, is slated for release August 2019 from dancing girl press.
+Her debut chapbook of poems, Lineage, was released August 2019 from dancing girl press.
 The poems explore themes of queerness, place, familial lineage, and investigate the Southern pastoral.

 She works at The Writer’s Center, where she started as an intern with Poet Lore while working full-time at a coffee shop, and is excited to continue the legacy of the oldest poetry journal in the country.
 She is currently the managing editor for Poet Lore.